 4. Today: between style and functionality

-Shorts exist in all cuts and materials
+Shorts exist in all cuts, all materials

 They can be sporty, casual, chic, outdoor, street